 Pros and cons of a revolving credit facility for UK businesses

-What is a revolving credit facility?
-(Brief recap)
+What is a revolving credit facility? (brief recap)

 A revolving credit facility is a pre-approved line of credit with a set limit.
-You draw down funds when you need them, pay interest only on what you've borrowed, and as you repay, the available balance restores so you can draw again without reapplying.
+You draw down funds when you need them, pay interest only on what you’ve borrowed, and as you repay, the available balance restores so you can draw again without reapplying.
+The plain-English definition is in revolving credit facility definition.

 The advantages of a revolving credit facility